 ODA to agriculture is a priority area, but funding for it has decreased in line with overall budget cuts

 Agriculture (‘agriculture, fisheries and water’) is one of six priority areas of Australia’s development policy.
-Funding to the sector stood at US$162 million in 2016 , or 5% of Australia’s total official development assistance (ODA).
-This share remains below the average for ‘agriculture, forestry, fishing and rural development’ among members of the Development Assistance Committee (DAC) of the Organisation for Economic Co-operation and Development (OECD; 7%).
+Funding to the sector stood at US$174 million in 2016 (the latest year for which complete data is available), or 5% of Australia’s total official development assistance (ODA).
+This share remains below the average among members of the Development Assistance Committee (DAC) of the Organisation for Economic Co-operation and Development (OECD), which was 7% that year.

-After a peak of US$301 million in 2012 – due to high contributions for rural development through the Afghanistan Reconstruction Trust Fund (ARTF) – funding to the sector has mostly decreased, reaching its lowest level since 2008.
-Spending is budgeted to increase again in FY2017-18 budget, to A$340 million (US$252 million; 9% of total ODA).
+After a peak of US$322 million in 2012 – due to high contributions for rural development through the Afghanistan Reconstruction Trust Fund (ARTF) – funding to the sector has mostly decreased, reaching its lowest level since 2008.

-The Department of Foreign Affairs and Trade’s (DFAT) ‘Strategy for Australia’s aid investments in agriculture, fisheries and water’, published in 2015, highlights women’s economic empowerment as an important element of agriculture support and includes three core components: 1) strengthening markets (e.g., by increasing market access of small-holders); 2) improving productivity and sustainable resource use; and 3) promoting effective policy, governance to enable trade, and private investments.
+The Department of Foreign Affairs and Trade’s (DFAT) ‘Strategy for Australia’s aid investments in agriculture, fisheries and water’, published in 2015, includes three core components: 1) strengthening markets (e.g., by increasing market access of small-holders); 2) improving productivity and sustainable resource use; and 3) promoting effective policy, governance to enable trade, and private investments.
+The strategy also highlights women’s economic empowerment as an important element of agriculture support.
 These priorities are in line with Australia’s strategic goal to use ODA to promote economic growth in partner countries.
-For FY2017-18, DFAT plans to focus on promoting food security through sustainable and resilient agriculture practices.

 Australia channels most of its agriculture ODA bilaterally.
-Only 24% (US$40 million) in 2016 was channeled through multilateral organizations.
-This is well below the DAC average of 45%.
+Only 24% (US$42 million) of total ODA in 2016 was channeled through multilateral organizations, according to the data from the OECD.
+This was well below the DAC average of 45%.

-Australia also committed A$92 million (US$68 million) over 2015 to 2020 to the Cambodia Agricultural Value Chain Program for greater productivity in smallholder rice-based farms in Cambodia.
-It provided A$20 million (US$15 million) for 2012 to 2014 to the ‘AgResults’ initiative and made contributions to the Pacific Horticultural and Agricultural Market Access Program, as well as the Australia-Indonesia Partnership for Rural Economic Development.
+Australia also committed A$92 million (US$71 million) over 2015 to 2020 to the Cambodia Agricultural Value Chain Program for greater productivity in smallholder rice-based farms in Cambodia.
+It has also committed A$21 million (US$16 million) for 2013 to 2023 to the ‘AgResults’ initiative and made contributions to the Pacific Horticultural and Agricultural Market Access Program, as well as the now-completed Australia-Indonesia Partnership for Rural Economic Development.

-DFAT leads on policy development for agriculture; ACIAR implements research
+DFAT leads on policy development for agriculture; ACIAR supports research